29 Nov Hogmanay in Edinburgh

 This maybe all we have in 2020 with all planned Hogmanay celebrations on Princes St and the surrounding area cancelled due to COVID-19.
 Even the parties in the home will be limited to a few people and first footing a few houses in the same street will be a big no no.

-In 1996 the Council realised that people would be planning where they wanted to be to see in the end of the 20th and beginning of the 21st Century.
-The Tron was a confined space and wouldn’t lend itself to a grander celebration, so the decision was taken to move the party to Princes street.
+In 1996 the Council realised that people would be planning where they wanted to be for the end of the 20th Century.
+The Tron was a confined space and wouldn’t lend itself to a grander celebration.
+So the decision was taken to move the party to Princes street.

-If you do plan to attend wrap up warm, get there in good time as even if with a ticket, they can close the gates early (from 11pm onwards) on safety grounds.
+If you do plan to attend wrap up warm.
+Get there in good time as a ticket doesn’t guarentee entry.
+They can close the gates early (from 11pm onwards) on safety grounds.
 Have any drinks you are taking in plastic containers otherwise it will be taken off you.

-While First footing and family parties are still the norm throughout Scotland the focus of the Hogmanay Street party in Edinburgh has strengthened the Worlds belief that Scotland is the place to be for New Year.
-To see the fireworks set off from the fantastic backdrop of Edinburgh Castle and watch around 100,000 people from all over the world link arms to sing Rabbie Burn’s Auld Lang Syne who am I to disagree.
+While First footing and family parties are still the norm throughout Scotland.
+The focus of the Hogmanay Street party in Edinburgh has strengthened the Worlds belief that Scotland is the place to be for New Year.
+To see the fireworks set off from the fantastic backdrop of Edinburgh Castle.
+Watch around 100,000 people from all over the world link arms to sing Rabbie Burn’s Auld Lang Syne who am I to disagree.

-Eat walk Edinburgh will still be running Hogmanay food tours on 29th, 30th and 31st Dec at 11am 12 noon and 1pm which will not only cover our regular food tastings but throw in some Black Bun and shortbread.
+Eat walk Edinburgh will still be running Hogmanay food tours on 29th, 30th and 31st Dec at 11am 12 noon and 1pm.
+Which will not only cover our regular food tastings but throw in some Black Bun and shortbread.
 During the tour we will point out where the different events of the Hogmanay celebrations will be taking place.
 And hopefully be able to answer any questions you may have about this thoroughly Scottish celebration.
-These tours will be run as private tours for people travelling together.